rootlm/TriangleEngineOld/README.md

 # TriangleEngine
-c/sdl2 game engine thing (new version)
+c/sdl2 game engine thing (not actually new version)